F5Networks/terraform-provider-bigip/website/docs/r/bigip_ltm_node.html.markdown

  * `monitor` - (Optional) Specifies the name of the monitor or monitor rule that you want to associate with the node.

- * `dynamic_ratio` - (Optional) Sets the dynamic ratio number for the node.
-Used for dynamic ratio load balancing.
-The ratio weights are based on continuous monitoring of the servers and are therefore continually changing.
-Dynamic Ratio load balancing may currently be implemented on RealNetworks RealServer platforms, on Windows platforms equipped with Windows Management Instrumentation (WMI), or on a server equipped with either the UC Davis SNMP agent or Windows 2000 Server SNMP agent.
+ * `dynamic_ratio` - (Optional)  Specifies the ratio weight to assign to the node.
+Valid values range from 1 through 65535.
+The default is 1, which means that each node has an equal ratio proportion.

  * `rate_limit` - (Optional) Specifies the maximum number of connections per second allowed for a node or node address.
 The default value is 'disabled'.

  * `interval` - (Optional) Specifies the amount of time before sending the next DNS query.
-It can also take value as "ttl" when "ttl" is specified the interval option is disabled, vice versa.
+It can also take value as "ttl" when "ttl" is specified the  it sets the Interval to the TTL of the DNS record.